PFC Lokomotiv Plovdiv: 1982–83 Cup of the Soviet Army Winners

-On 1 June 1983, led by Hristo Bonev, Lokomotiv won their first national cup by beating FC Chirpan 3:1 at Vasil Levski National Stadium in Sofia.
-The Cup of the Soviet Army, held annually between 1946 and 1990, is recognised by the Bulgarian Football Union (BFU) as the primary domestic knock-out cup tournament until 1982.
+On 1 June 1983, led by Hristo Bonev, Lokomotiv won their first national cup by beating FC Chirpan 3–1 at Vasil Levski National Stadium in Sofia.
+The Cup of the Soviet Army, held annually between 1946 and 1990, was recognised by the Bulgarian Football Union (BFU) as the primary domestic knock-out cup tournament until 1982.
 In 1981, the Bulgarian Cup began to be held every year and overtook the significance of the Cup of the Soviet Army.
 BFU's current official policy considers the Bulgarian Cup to be the primary domestic knock-out cup from 1983 onwards.
 Thus Lokomotiv Plovdiv is not officially recognised as the bearer of the domestic cup for 1983.

-In the 1983-84 season, the team was again relegated to second level and played the 1984-85 season at that level.
+In the 1983–84 season, the team was again relegated to second level and played the 1984–85 season at that level.
 In 1985 it rejoined A RFG.

 1985–2000

 After its return to the top division in 1985 the team had a consistent performance for over a decade, placing itself in the middle of the league table until the late 1990s.
-During that time the team finished in the top three once, in the 1991-92 season.
-In the 1998–99 and 1999-00 seasons Lokomotiv Plovdiv played in B PFG.
+During that time the team finished in the top three once, in the 1991–92 season.
+In the 1998–99 and 1999–00 seasons Lokomotiv Plovdiv played in B PFG.

-Georgi Iliev era (2001-2004)
+Georgi Iliev era (2001–2004)

 In 2001 the club was purchased by Georgi Iliev, who at the time owned another football club, Velbazhd Kyustendil.
 It finished in third place in the top division for three consecutive seasons until 2000-01 and was national cup runner-up in 2001.

-During the 2001-02 season, Iliev merged the two teams creating the contemporary Lokomotiv Plovdiv (Professional Football Club Lokomotiv 1926 Plovdiv).
+During the 2001–02 season, Iliev merged the two teams creating the contemporary Lokomotiv Plovdiv (Professional Football Club Lokomotiv 1926 Plovdiv).
 The new club is the official successor of the Lokomotiv club that merged with Velbazhd and uses the same colours.
 The team was formed almost entirely from the high-ranking players from Velbazhd Kyustendil's later years.
 The team finished third at the end of the season.